flathub/org.qutebrowser.qutebrowser/Home.md

 libraries and utilities is not an acceptable solution.

-To solve this, the Flatpak extension [org.qutebrowser.qutebrowser.Userscripts](https://github.com/flathub/org.qutebrowser.qutebrowser.Userscripts) packages dependencies for all the offical userscripts, and for most popular userscripts.
+To solve this, the Flatpak extension [org.qutebrowser.qutebrowser.Userscripts](https://github.com/flathub/org.qutebrowser.qutebrowser.Userscripts) packages dependencies for all the official userscripts, and for most popular userscripts.

 ## Userscripts: Make them work